 This story was published on 22 November 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Six jobs fairs across Australia from July to October this year attracted close to 13,000 participants.